 Rio Salado College (RSC) thanks you for taking part in elevating and enhancing the profession of teaching.
 Your expertise and generosity are appreciated.

 Your time and expertise is highly valued and Rio Salado would like to provide you with a small token of appreciation.
-Rio will give you a $25 stipend each time one of our pre-service teachers spends 10-15 hours in your classroom.
-Rio will give you a $35 stipend when our student spends 15-20 hours in your classroom.
+Rio will give you a $25 stipend each time one of our pre-service teachers spends 3-15 hours in your classroom and a $35 stipend when our student spends 6-5 hours in your classroom.

 To begin processing the stipend payment for your expertise as Mentor Teacher, Rio asks that you visit Mentor Teacher Information page.
 It is necessary to complete only one form for our records, no matter how many students visit your classroom.
 All W-9's must completed by June 15 of the school year in which your student(s) visited your classroom for stipend payment to occur.
-If this deadline is not met, the stipend will be placed in the educator preparation scholarship fund.
+If this deadline is not met, mentor will forfeit all payment options.
 When this occurs, the funds cannot be claimed at a later date.

 In 1998, the Arizona State Board of Education revised the state rules and regulations for teacher certification.
 These new revisions allow other institutions, besides state universities, to provide training for pre-service teachers.
 RSC moved forward with this opportunity and began collaborating with current practitioners in the field.
 Rio held multiple focus groups and met with superintendents, principals and teachers to determine what skills were necessary for someone to become a fabulous teacher.
 After polling the community and discovering that there were many people who had always wanted to teach, but for various reasons had not fulfilled this desire or dream, Rio made a commitment to meet this community need.